Updated

 Under 15 Employees.
 Project and Break-Fix

-Hourly support for boutique Aurora offices, downtown retail, and smaller professional-services operators serving Toronto commuters.
+Hourly and project support for boutique Aurora offices, downtown retail, and smaller professional-services operators serving Toronto commuters.

 15 to 50 Employees.
 Shared Help Desk with Dispatch

-Typical for Magna-tier auto-supply operators, Southlake-adjacent clinics, and mid-size Aurora-based professional-services firms.
+Typical for Magna-adjacent auto-supply operators, local clinics, and mid-size Aurora professional-services firms.

 50+ Employees.
 Fully Managed IT